akostrik/stage_telegram_python/README.md

 You define routing using methods of the Express app object that correspond to HTTP methods; for example, app.get() to handle GET requests and app.post to handle POST requests.
 For a full list, see app.METHOD.
 You can also use app.all() to handle all HTTP methods and app.use() to specify middleware as the callback function (See Using middleware for details).

 ## Vue details
-[Vue](https://vuejs.org/) framework choice as programming model to develop the user interface (regarding to Angular and React as its possible alternatives), is explained by the simple syntax of Vue, its intuitive documentation and its pertinence for smalle projects and novice developers [^7] [^9].
+[Vue](https://vuejs.org/) framework choice as programming model to develop the user interface on the user's side (regarding to Angular and React as its alternatives), is explained by the simple syntax of Vue, its intuitive documentation and its pertinence for smalle projects and novice developers [^7] [^9].
+Vue manipulates the DOM.

 [Vite](https://vitejs.dev/), a local development server used by Vue, monitors files as they're being edited.
-Upon file save the web browser reloads the code being edited through a process called Hot Module Replacement which works by reloading only the specific file being changed. [^5]
+Upon file save the web browser reloads the code being edited through a process called Hot Module Replacement (HMR) which works by reloading only the specific file being changed. [^5]

 It consists of two major parts:
-- A dev server that provides feature enhancements over native ES modules, for example HMR.
+- A `dev` server that provides feature enhancements over native ES modules, for example HMR.
-- A build command that bundles your code with Rollup, pre-configured to output highly optimized static assets for production.
+- A `build` command that bundles the code with Rollup, pre-configured to output highly optimized static assets.

 a HTTP client [axios](https://v2.fr.vuejs.org/v2/cookbook/using-axios-to-consume-apis.html) provides gets the data from _Server 2_ API.

-A software platform [Cytoscape](https://cytoscape.org/) provides visualizing of the graphe.
+The grap is visualizated with a a graph visualization library [Cytoscape](https://cytoscape.org/).

 ## Asynchrony details